-In addition to the units listed above, you are required to complete two electives.
-One of these must be a civil discipline elective.
+In addition to the units listed above, you are required to complete one Civil discipline elective.
 Please refer to the More Details tab of the course handbook for a pre-approved set of electives.
 Should you wish to complete an elective not on the pre-approved list, contact your Course Adviser to discuss.

-You are required to complete a professional practice elective.
+You are also required to complete a professional practice elective.

 |Students must complete 1 from the following units:|